What is cancer immunotherapy?

 - Giving you immune system components, such as man-made immune system proteins

 Some types of immunotherapy are also sometimes called biologic therapy or biotherapy.

-Since then, doctors have learned a great deal about the immune system and how it might be used to treat cancer.
 In the last few decades immunotherapy has become an important part of treating some types of cancer.
-Newer types of immune treatments are now being studied for many other types, and they’ll impact how we treat cancer in the future.
+Newer types of immune treatments are now being studied, and they’ll impact how we treat cancer in the future.

 Immunotherapy includes treatments that work in different ways.
 Some boost the body’s immune system in a very general way.
 Others help train the immune system to attack cancer cells specifically.

 Immunotherapy works better for some types of cancer than for others.
 It’s used by itself for some of these cancers, but for others it seems to work better when used with other types of treatment.

 Your immune system is a collection of organs, special cells, and substances that help protect you from infections and some other diseases.
 Immune cells and the substances they make travel through your body to protect it from germs that cause infections.
 They also help protect you from cancer in some ways.